konveyor/enhancements/enhancements/pv-resizing/README.md

   - "@dymurray"
   - "@sseago"
   - "@shawn-hurley"
+  - "@djwhatle"
 approvers:
   - "@sseago"
+  - "@djwhatle"
 creation-date: 2021-01-19
-last-updated: 2021-01-19
+last-updated: 2021-02-05
-status: provisional
+status: implementable
 ---

 # Intelligent PV resizing

-When using filesytem copy mode in MTC to migrate Persistent Volume data, MTC uses Velero's default capabilities to restore the associated Persistent Volume Claim in the target cluster.
+When using Direct Volume Migration in MTC to migrate Persistent Volume data, MTC creates volumes in the target cluster by using Persistent Volume Claims found in the source namespaces.
 The capacity of the new Persistent Volume in the target cluster is determined by the requested capacity in its Persistent Volume Claim.
 While this approach works well in most scenarios, there are some cases in which the capacity of Persistent Volume in the source cluster may actually be different than the requested capacity in its Claim.
-In such cases, the filesystem copy mode in MTC will fail if the capacity of the volume is more than requested.
-This document proposes a common solution to address this problem in MTC's direct and indirect migration workflows both.
+In such cases, the migration of data will fail if the capacity of the volume is more than requested.
+This document proposes a solution to address this problem primarily in MTC's direct migration workflow while leaving room for similar improvement in the indirect migration.

 ## Release Signoff Checklist

-- [ ] Enhancement is `implementable`
+- [x] Enhancement is `implementable`
 - [x] Design details are appropriately documented from clear requirements
-- [ ] Test plan is defined
+- [x] Test plan is defined
 - [ ] User-facing documentation is created

 ## Summary

-In filesystem copy mode, MTC relies on Velero to restore Persistent Volume Claims in the target cluster for both direct and indirect migrations.
 As stated in the opening section, the actual capacity of a provisioned volume isn't necessarily same as the requested capacity in its claim.
 Both direct and indirect migration workflows in MTC don't take into account such a scenario.
 For instance, GlusterFS storage in OpenShift 3.11 cannot handle requested capacities in the granularity of Megabytes or below.
 As a result, when a user requests a volume of 1100Mi, the provisioned volume will actually be of 2Gi capacity.
 However, when Velero restores such a volume in a cluster with AWS EBS backed storage, the resulting volume will match its requested size i.e. 1100Mi.
 This will make a migration fail if the volume in the source contains more than 1100Mi of data.
 Additionally, when volume usage in the source cluster is close to 100%, it is likely that the same data may require more than 100% of capacity in the target cluster due to differences in underlying storage classes.
 MTC doesn't handle this scenario either.
-This document proposes a solution to accurately determine the resulting volume size in a way that it can be leveraged by the direct and the indirect migration both.
+This document proposes a solution to accurately determine the resulting volume size for Direct Volume Migration.
+The approach described in this document can also be applied to indirect volume migrations.

 ## Motivation